 - 3. At a minimum, field screening shall include: - a.
-Sensory Observation A narrative description of visual observations including color, odor, turbidity, oil sheen or surface scum, flow rate and any other relevant observations regarding the potential presence of non-storm water discharges or illegal dumping.
-(Include narrative in annual report) - b.
-Field Analysis If an illicit discharge or illicit connection is suspected one grab sample will be tested at each location using a field test kit to determine the presence of illicit non-storm water discharges or dumping.
-The test kit will provide approximate readings for pH, total chlorine, total copper, total phenols, and detergents or surfactants.
+Sensory Observation A narrative description of sensory observations including color, odor, turbidity, oil sheen or surface scum, flow rate and any other relevant observations regarding the potential presence of non-storm water discharges or illegal dumping.
+(Include narrative in annual report.) - b.
+Field Analysis If flow is observed, field analysis shall be conducted to determine the presence of illicit non-storm water discharges or illegal dumping.
+The field analysis shall include sampling total copper, total phenol, detergent, ammonia, and either fluoride or total chlorine unless written concurrence is obtained from the Department allowing use of alternative indicator parameters to more effectively detect illicit discharges such as with potassium or bacteria.

-Note: The Department had written a guidance document to assist municipalities with development of field screening programs to determine the presence of illicit discharges from MS4 outfalls.
-The guidance can be found on the Departments website at:

-http//dnr.wi.gov/topic/stormwater/documents/MS4 IDDE Guidance 3-2012.pdf
+Note: The Department has written a guidance document to assist municipalities with development of field screening programs to determine the presence of illicit discharges from MS4 outfalls.
+The guidance can be found on the Department's website at: http://dnr.wi.gov/topic/stormwater/documents/MS4 IDDE Guidance 3-2012.pdf